CARD CARRYING

 As soon as he heard the word “ICE,” Fallon remembered where he’d seen the name on the credit card.

 Patricia McCabe was minister of the Unitarian Universalist Church of Wickham, a sleepy semi-rural community several miles west of Cape Ann.
 For the last three months she’d been reaching out to colleagues up and down the North Shore to help her organize a sanctuary network for immigrants feeling threatened by the current wave of Federal arrests and illegal detentions.
-She’d drawn a great deal of press, along with unwelcome attention from Immigration and Customs Enforcement and a wide range of other security agencies going by different acronyms.
+She’d drawn a great deal of press, along with unwelcome attention from Immigration and Customs Enforcement and other security agencies.

 “When did you last see your wife?”
 Fallon asked.

 “Yesterday morning,” said McCabe, “just before I left for work.
 That was about a quarter past seven.
 She was getting ready to head over to the church.
-The secretary called me just before noon to see if Patricia had some errands or had changed her mind."
+The secretary called me an hour or two later to see if she had some errands or had changed her mind.
+She wasn’t answering her phone.”

 Fallon told McCabe about the credit card.
-The Reverend’s disappearance was now part of an ongoing criminal investigation, so there was no question it would be pursued.
+The Reverend’s disappearance was now part of a criminal investigation, so there’d be no question it would be pursued.
 “But what makes you think this is an Immigration and Customs Enforcement matter?” asked Fallon.

 “Don’t you read the news?”